 Well, he did it.

-Garoppolo lead an excellent team to Super Bowl LIV and came up short.
-That’s all fans seem to recall, now openly questioning the quarterback they once adored.
+Garoppolo lead an excellent team to Super Bowl LIV and then came up short.
+The last result's all some seem to recall, now openly questioning the quarterback they once adored.

-The memory of Emmanuel Sanders coming deep over the middle of the field late in Super Bowl LIV and Garoppolo overshooting the moon especially has staying power as fans mourn a golden opportunity missed.
+The memory of Emmanuel Sanders open deep over the middle of the field late in Super Bowl LIV and Garoppolo overshooting the moon has a scar's staying power, as fans continue to lament a golden opportunity missed.

 News flash: The 49ers didn’t lose the Super Bowl on that one play.
 That game tape’s littered with missteps leading to a blown 10-point, fourth-quarter lead and a failed comeback attempt on that fateful night.
 There’s plenty of blame to go around, and Garoppolo should shoulder some of it for the Sanders miss and other errors less clear to the untrained eye.

-Sure feels like he’s taking the brunt.
-Offseason criticism has morphed from turnover concerns and misreads – Kyle Shanahan can coach those out of him -- to a general debate over whether he’s the right man for the job.
+Sure feels like he’s taking the brunt, though.
+Offseason criticism has shifted from turnover concerns and misreads -- Kyle Shanahan can coach those out of him -- to a general debate over whether he’s the right man for the job.

-I sat down Tuesday planning to write a statistical defense of Garoppolo’s 2019 season and his 49ers tenure in general, proving he’s far better than some people think, but it morphed into an exploration of why someone so likeable is disliked by a very vocal sect.
+I sat down Tuesday planning to write a statistical defense of Garoppolo’s 2019 season and his 49ers tenure in general, proving he’s far better than some people think.
+But it morphed into an exploration of why someone so likable is disliked by a very vocal, reactionary sect.

 He ranks 11th in DYAR and DVOA, metrics used by Football Outsiders to quantify a quarterback’s total value and value per play.
 That, too, is pretty darn good.